Skip to content

 Short answers, pulled from the story.

-The historical development of the discipline of design history coalesced in the 1970s when interested academics worked to recognize design as a separate and legitimate target for historical research.
-Early influential design historians include German-British art historian Nikolaus Pevsner and Swiss historian and architecture critic Sigfried Giedion.
+Design history coalesced as a discipline in the 1970s, when academics worked to recognize design as a separate and legitimate target for historical research.
+It originally sat within art history.
+Early influential design historians include Nikolaus Pevsner and Sigfried Giedion.

-Institutions for design education date back to the nineteenth century with the Norwegian National Academy of Craft and Art Industry founded in 1818 followed by the United Kingdom's Government School of Design in 1837.
-Konstfack opened its doors in Sweden in 1844 and the Rhode Island School of Design was founded in the United States in 1877.
+The Norwegian National Academy of Craft and Art Industry was founded in 1818, followed by the United Kingdom's Government School of Design in 1837 and Konstfack in Sweden in 1844.
+The Rhode Island School of Design was founded in the United States in 1877, and the Bauhaus was founded in Germany in 1919.